Astrak/LoadScreen.js/README.md

     color: 0x33ff89,//Assigned to material.
     map: 'myTexture1',//Asset assigned to material.
     castShadow: true,//Assigned to mesh.
-    info: 'This is my object',//Unknown > assigned to mesh.userData.
+    info: 'This is my object',//Unknown key 'info' in mesh and material > assigned to mesh.userData.
     //For any further change :
     onComplete: function ( object ) {
         //object.geometry.computeBoundingBox or anything.